ZeeChono/GradientCodeReadDocs/docs/source/usage.rst

    If you have more worker nodes, please go on

-Then log into your instances, and create a similar config file under the .ssh folder, using master node as an example:
+Then ssh into your instances, and create a similar config file under the .ssh folder, here is an example of my master node .ssh/config file:

    .. code-block::